Alexoat76/holbertonschool-backend-javascript/0x04-TypeScript/README.md

 ---

-# 0x00.
-ES6 Basics
+# 0x04.
+Typescript

-This project contains some tasks for learning how to use and implement *`TypeScript`* language.
+This project contains some tasks for learning how to use and implement *`Typescript`* language.

 <p align="center">
   <img width="300"